gaseri/website/docs/en/tutorials/gromacs/5-umbrella/index.md

 ```

 We are simulating 26 windows from 0.05 to around 1.3 nm in distance.
 Notice that
-I've added `-pf` and `-px` flags for the pull force and pull distance for each
+I've added `-pf` and `-px` flags for the pulling force and pulling distance for each
 step.
 This is because with `-deffnm` GROMACS will try to write both to the same
 file.
-Also I've specified the index file with `-n` since *gmx grompp* needs to
+Also, I've specified the index file with `-n` since *gmx grompp* needs to
 get the groups we specified with the pull parameters.
 Note that I am using a
-little trick with `bc` in order to do math with floating point numbers in bash.
+little trick with `bc` in order to do math with floating-point numbers in bash.

 ## Analysis